Eigenvalue falls in thin broken quantum strips: Asymptotics at a fixed

-Here the $\alpha^\star_k$ are defined in (\ref{DefAlphaP}). \end{theorem} Let us comment this statement.
+Here the quantities $\mu_p$, $N_\circ$ (resp. $N_\dagger$) are introduced in (\ref{DefEigenValDS}) (resp. (\ref{DefNbEigTR})) while the $\alpha^\star_k$ are the critical angles defined in (\ref{DefAlphaP}). \end{theorem} Let us comment this statement.
 First, it indicates that the asymptotics of the first eigenvalues of $A^\eps$ is directly dictated by the discrete spectrum of $A^\Om$.
-Second, the behavior of the next eigenvalues of $A^\eps$ depends on the geometry of $\Om$ and more specifically on the existence or absence of proper TR for $A^\Om$. \begin{proof} Let us start with the asymptotics of the $\lambda^\eps_p$ for $p\le N_\circ$.
+Second, the behavior of the next eigenvalues of $A^\eps$ depends on the geometry of $\Om$ and more specifically on the existence or absence of proper TR for $A^\Om$.
+Note that $C_p$ and $\eps_p$ depend on $\delta_p$.
+Moreover $\eps_p$, $C_p$ tend respectively to $0$, $+\infty$ as $p$ tends to $+\infty$. \begin{proof} Let us start with the asymptotics of the $\lambda^\eps_p$ for $p\le N_\circ$.
 Let $u^\eps_p$ be an eigenfunction associated with $\lambda^\eps_p$.
 As a first approximation when $\eps\to0$, it is natural to consider the expansions

+where $\mu_p\in(0;\pi^2)$ stands for an eigenvalue of the discrete spectrum of $A^{\Om}$ introduced in (\ref{DefEigenValDS}) and $v\in \mathcal{D}(A^\Om)$ is a corresponding eigenfunction.
+More precisely, using decomposition in Fourier series, for $v$ one obtains the representation, for $Z$ such that $X>\tan\alpha$,